-This set’s strengths are extremely high resistance to Frenzy, which comes in handy a lot near the late game, and the second highest amount of Beasthood.
-(Beasthood is a stat that allows for higher accumulation of bonus damage when attacking one enemy without letting up.)
-Only the Brador Set has a higher Beasthood level, but that set has almost no other real strengths to speak of.
+This set’s strengths are incredibly high resistance to Frenzy, which comes in handy a lot near the late game, and the second highest amount of Beasthood.
+(Beasthood is a stat that allows for a higher accumulation of bonus damage when attacking one enemy without letting up.)
+Only the Brador Set has a higher Beasthood level, but that set has almost no other natural strengths to speak of.

 Black Church Set